 2. Distributed employees may feel the lack of corporate culture

 Managers of distributed teams must ensure that all groups of people are treated equally especially if there is a clear divide between them.

-More than half of remote workers feel left out of the workplace and it may become a problem.
-For example, individuals who have to commute may be jealous of those who don’t.
+More than half of remote workers feel left out of the workplace, and it may become a problem.
+For example, individuals who have to commute may be jealous of those who don’t have to.
 Remote workers may also feel left out of company events they can’t attend.
 These issues foster differences between the team’s parts that may lead to a disgruntled workforce.

 3. There is no access to regular in-person meetings